 Is the cool kids club really worth your life?
 Sure, it might be worth some chav’s kid getting raped a few times, and maybe the olds did have it coming.
 But if you are literally about to die, would you consider dropping the façade for the ten minutes required to avoid it?
 You don’t even need to tell the truth, you can just stop relentlessly lying.
 It’s like that moron who suggested he would die for the economy, except actually it is worse, because “the economy” does keep us alive in a roundabout way.
 This just makes you feel all warm and fuzzy inside.
-Pandemic child, premature death, and neo-feudalism is the price of progress, paid only by the deplorables.
+Pandemic, child rape, and neo-feudalism is the price of progress, paid only by the deplorables.

 George Orwell’s second-best work after (no, not 1984, Nassim), Politics and the English Language, is a review he wrote of James Burnham’s, The Managerial Revolution, titled, Second Thoughts on James Burnham.
 This may sound oddly familiar to readers, as Shoshana Zuboff spends the final few pages of her brilliant, The Age Of Surveillance Capitalism, referencing it, making a very similar point to the one I am making now.
-Zuboff channels Orwell’s criticism of Burnham in order to criticise her opponents, the apologists for the surveillance capitalists.
+Zuboff channels Orwell’s criticism of Burnham in order to criticize her opponents, the apologists for the surveillance capitalists.
 I second that, but defer to her absolutely on that topic.
-I channel it here in order to criticise the apologists for the internationalists.
+I channel it here in order to criticize the apologists for the internationalists.

 This is the most stinging critique: